 Trent Alexander-Arnold did not have much support from Mané as the young Englishman had a torrid time dealing Eberechi Eze and Wilfried Zaha.

-The Reds were ruthless in their finishing as in the 35th minute Mané hammered the ball in to the bottom left corner of the net following a neat assist from Roberto Firmino.
+The Reds on the other hand were ruthless in their finishing as in the 35th minute Mané hammered the ball in to the bottom left corner of the net following a neat assist from Roberto Firmino.

 Following a fast break, Andrew Robertson provided a brilliant cross that found Firmino and the Brazilian made it 0-3 for the Visitors with an immaculate finish by tapping the ball in to the bottom right corner of the net in 44th minute.